newpdv/pathfinder/README.md

 pathfinder
 ==========
-The implementation of the algorithm A* for Habrahabr Instruction
+The implementation of the algorithm A* for Habrahabr post (http://habrahabr.ru/post/159417/) Instruction
 ==========
 - Left click to create barrier